Welcome to the topic “What causes rising damp on internal walls?“

 What are the Common Signs of Rising Damp in your house?

-If you are stressed about rising damp, there are some signs that you can look out for and find solutions to treat them.
+If you are stressed about rising damp patches on the internal walls, there are some signs that you can look out for and find solutions to treat them.
 It includes:

 - Tide salts marks on walls or fluffy white deposits.